dailybruin/the-stack/_posts/2020-04-15-covid-collegecompare.md

 ---
 title: School’s Out, Zoom’s In.
 teaser: University life across the United States has been largely upended because of COVID-19.
-Find out how the measures schools have taken to stop the spread correlate with local confirmed cases, other schools, and more.
+Find out how the measures schools have taken to stop the spread correlate with local confirmed cases, other schools and more.
 authors:
   - keri_chen
   - kelly_chen